yt-project/yt/doc/source/visualizing/plots.rst

 will create a projection of Density field along the x axis, plot it, and then save it to a png image file.
-The projection is only carried out to level 2 of the AMR hierarchy and no weighting is applied.
+The projection is only carried out to level 2 of the AMR index and no weighting is applied.

 Like :ref:`slice-plots`, annotations and modifications can be applied after creating the ``ProjectionPlot`` object.
 Annotations are